You're viewing an older version of the aµtoPULSE help. For the latest version, visit online help 1.3.

 5. Activate the Low Volume Scale Movement toggle to lift the scale.

-6. In the Calibration Weight field, enter the weight you are using to calibrate.
+6. In the Calibration Weight field, enter 10.

 7. Click CALIBRATE to initiate the calibration process.
-The Calibrated Weight should match the entered weight.
+The Calibrated Weight should match the calibration weight entered.

 8. Turn off the Low Volume Scale Movement toggle to lower the scale.